SSWConsulting/SSW.Rules.Content/rules/automated-ui-testing/rule.md

 await driver.wait(until.titleIs('Selenium documentation'), 10000);
 ```
 ::: bad
-Figure: Bad Example - Selenium only lets you have one window focused at a time meaning you can't do parallel testing
+Figure: Bad Example - Selenium only lets you have one window focused at a time meaning you can't do parallel testing easily
 :::